peggyo/tmp/Project steps.md

 * *DO#*`git clone git@github.com:HarvardDCENode/assignment-X-description-yourname.git`

-3. Open the port you use for the assignment so the server will allow access.
+3. Open the port you use for the assignment so the DO firewall will allow access.
 (Note: If you have previously opened this port you may not need to repeat this step.
 If you have another assignment app that is still listening on that port, you must either stop that app, or open a different port number.
 If that app is not yet graded, change your app to use a different port, and open that new port.)

-- *DO#*`sudo ufw allow 8080`
+- *DO#*`sudo ufw allow 8080`        // using 8080 as the example port

 4. Navigate to your assignment directory: